Hello and thanks for visiting my QRZ.com page!

 Although I have the DX disease now I still enjoy rag chewing, on both phone and CW.
 If you're reading this I hope we've either just had a QSO, or will soon!

-Ridgecrest, California USA
+Ridgecrest, California USA "The Gateway to Death Valley"

-My XYL with her old but very stout running Corvette on North Muskegon's "Scenic Drive" with Lake Michigan behind here.
+My XYL with her older but very stout running Corvette on North Muskegon's "Scenic Drive" with Lake Michigan behind here.
 This is just a mile or two south of where W1AW/8 operated at the Muskegon Area Amateur Radio Council's club shack recently:

 You must be logged in to file a report on this page